Tom Walsh, the founder of OPL, began his business career working door to door with his father, “Paddy”, for Maine Motel Supply.

 The Millennium decade featured significant growth at Ocean Properties, Ltd. and was demonstrated by an impressive list of developments, acquisitions, and conversions.
 Two major projects began and ended the decade by completing hotel developments in major metropolitan cities.

 - 2001, the Salt Lake City Marriott City Center was developed into a 359 room hotel in the heart of Gallivan Plaza and opened in time to support the city for the 2002 Winter Olympics.
 The Advisory Board of the Salt Lake Redevelopment Agency selected OPL over many others based upon the merits as a first class developer and operator.

 - 2003, the company restored the magnificent 128 year old 161 room historic Wentworth by the Sea Hotel & Spa in New Castle, NH.
 The hotel was saved from the wrecking ball and removed from the Endangered Hotels List and listed among the Historic Hotels of America.
-The historically famous hotel is the site of the signing of the Russo-Japanese War Peace Treaty.
+The historically famous hotel hosted the diplomats who negotiated the Portsmouth Peace Treaty ending the Russo-Japanese War.
 Decorated with many awards and accolades, the hotel was quickly featured as the Marriott Hotel of the Year 2006.

 - 2004, the company and its affiliates completed the construction of the Marriott Victoria Inner Harbour, a 236 room hotel in British Columbia managed by Atlific, the largest independent hotel management company in Canada.
 The stunning property immediately started a long list of awards and accolades within Marriott, including the crown achievement of Hotel of the Year in 2007.